alessandrocornacchia/uview/usecases/README.md

 ## Run MicroView analysis pipeline
 After the workload finished, it's time to run MicroView to analyze the results.

-First, verify that you can collect observability data, and run the sketch.

-**NOTE** If yo do not want to wait for long, you can run the analysis on a smaller dataset derived from the [kick-the-tyres](#kick-the-tyres-run-3-minutes) run above.
+**Sanity check** You can first run the analysis on a smaller dataset derived from the [kick-the-tyres](#kick-the-tyres-run-3-minutes) run above.
+This verifies that you can collect observability data, and run the sketch.

 ```bash
 cd ~/uview/usecases/postprocessing
 ./run-uview.sh all DSBHotel-quick
 ```

-This will collect traces, metrics, and logs from the deployed microservices application and store them in the `usecases/experiments/DSBHotel-quick` directory.
+The script ill collect traces, metrics, and logs from the deployed microservices application and store them in the `usecases/experiments/DSBHotel-quick` directory.

 #### Generated artifacts